sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 * Strange difference in results between TF and TVM version of block1.

 #### 27.09.2018
-* Finished writing staging code, obtain Model sources in NNVM DSL, do some tests.
+* Finished writing staging code, obtain Model sources in NNVM DSL, did some tests.
 * Plan `partsearch` experiment which would measure the performance of the Model running from the same input node to different output nodes.